weimin17/weimin17.github.io/_pages/home.md

 			Apply Scientist Intern, Full Time<br>
 			<br>
 			- Focused on foundation model training, with a strong emphasis on numerical and text features.<br>
-            - Developed and implemented the entire pre-training and fine-tuning pipeline, supporting both small-scale and large-scale model training.<br>
+            - Developed the entire pre-training and fine-tuning pipeline, supporting both small-scale and large-scale model training.<br>
             - Developed strategies to address multi-task real-world Amazon's user case.<br>
             - Delivered a developed model for business review, aimed at production launch.<br>
 		</div>